Forsyth-Creations/terraform-minecraft/README.md

 - Copy the IP output by the previous command into Minecraft.
 - Wait a minute for the server to spin up.
 - Play.
 - Irrecoverably shut everything down with `terraform destroy`.
+However, your server data will be saved in the `minecraft` directory in S3.